There is a flow to history and culture.

 that threaten both the church and society?

-“For the New Christian Intellectual” is a worldview ministry aimed to help you do just that.
+“For the New Christian Intellectual” is a worldview project aimed to help you do just that.

 To sustain the values of both Christianity and Western Civilization,